 Resolver physically separates the development/test environment from the production processing environment.
 There is a formal staging process for promoting tested and accepted changes from development to production.
 Developers do not have access to the Production environment.

-This report does not include the data center hosting services provided by AWS at multiple facilities or the data center hosting services provided by Rackspace at multiple facilities.
+This report does not include the data center hosting services provided by AWS at multiple facilities.

 Integrity and Ethical Values